kalafoto - Fotolia

 Knative brings Kubernetes full circle to PaaS roots

 Knative solves a thorny technical problem of scaling Kubernetes resources down to zero, rather than requiring at least a minimal number to sit idle, waiting for workloads.
 It also abstracts most of that infrastructure management away from the developer through integrations with function-as-a-service interfaces.
-Such abstractions were also common to the first generation of PaaS platforms such as Heroku, Engine Yard and Google App Engine -- along with the company that would become Docker, which began as a PaaS startup called dotCloud before its container orchestration prowess prompted it to pivot and set off the container movement in enterprise IT.
+Such abstractions were also common to the generation of PaaS platforms such as Heroku, Engine Yard and Google App Engine -- along with the company that would become Docker, which began as a PaaS startup called dotCloud before its container orchestration prowess prompted it to pivot and set off the container movement in enterprise IT.

 Tom PetrocelliAnalyst, Amalgam Insights